 In our school each Year Group is organised into a teaching structure which takes into account the reality of variable class size.
 Our response is on the basis of best meeting the educational needs of those particular children at that specific time.
 All our class sizes contain up to approximately 30 children.
 Classes are organised into single age groups.
 Sometimes, because of numbers, relationship dynamics or large numbers of children joining the school during the course of a year, classes are re-organised.
 This decision is never taken lightly and is ALWAYS done with the needs of the children at the forefront of our minds.

 Children of all classes are taught within a mixed ability context and each child benefits from access to differentiated work, related to their own level of ability.
 This includes those children who have been identified as having special educational needs or disabilities as well as those who are more able.
-Because we have 3 classes in each year group, we are able to offer some ‘ability setting’ in Maths for Years 5 and Year 6 children.
+Because we have 3 classes in each year group, we are able to offer some ‘ability setting’ in Maths for Years 4, 5 and 6.

 Teaching is planned and organised in such a way as to provide maximum support and opportunity for learning for all children in each class.
 This will include whole class teaching, group work, paired and individual work depending on the nature of the activity.
 The pastoral care of children in school is the responsibility of the child’s class teacher.
 Additional help and guidance is available from the Head Teacher and Deputy Head Teacher.
 We also have a dedicated team of highly qualified and very effective Teaching Assistants to support children’s learning.
 All teaching staff plan for delivering the whole curriculum with specific learning objectives and assessment opportunities.

 Children in Reception, Years 1 and 2 have over 22 hours direct teaching time (excluding breaks, registration, assemblies).
 Children in Years 3 to 6 have 23.5 hours direct teaching time.
 These hours comply with DFE recommendations.